Do I need a Project Manager (PM) for my IT project?

 - Once your Procurement SOW is ready to go, email it to email@example.com.

-- DII’s Procurement Specialist will email the Procurement SOW to the vendors on the Project Management Retainer list.
+- An ADS Procurement Specialist will email the Procurement SOW to the vendors on the Project Management Retainer list.

-- Your SOW will instruct respondents to send their bids to your designated contact along with DII's Procurement Specialist.
+- Your SOW will instruct respondents to send their bids to your designated contact along with the ADS Procurement Specialist identified.